If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 > Best waterproof IP68/5ATM+ smartwatches for swimming

-If you’re looking for a swim-proof wearable, aim for a device with 5ATM and/or IPX8 ratings (or higher).
+If you’re looking for a swim-proof wearable, choose a device with 5ATM and/or IPX8 ratings (or higher).

-Having both of these marks will mean your watch has both ingress protection for continuous immersion in water, as well as the ability to deal with a good level of water pressure.
+Having both of these marks will mean your watch has ingress protection for continuous immersion in water and the ability to withstand a good level of water pressure.

 Water resistance jargon explained

-As you’ll know if you’ve ever tried to decipher a product’s actual ability to deal with water, there’s rarely a straightforward answer.
+As you may know if you’ve ever attempted to understand a product’s true capacity to handle water, there’s seldom a clear-cut answer.

 This is all well and good in theory, obviously, but manufacturers often don’t list both ratings.

-It’s common to see an ATM rating (which only relates to conditions equivalent to different water pressures) but not an IP rating (which looks at how protected a device’s enclosure is from dust and liquids), and the reverse is also some brands’ preference.
+It’s common to see an ATM rating (which only relates to conditions equivalent to different water pressures) but not an IP rating (which looks at how protected a device’s enclosure is from dust and liquids), and some brands also prefer the reverse.

 ATM ratings explained

-More often than not, smartwatches will have an ATM rating.
-To be sure of your wearable being safe for swimming, you should get a 5ATM-rated device.
+Smartwatches usually have an ATM rating.
+To be sure your wearable is safe for swimming, get a 5ATM-rated device.

 ATM ratings instead show how deep a device can go and how much water pressure it can theoretically withstand.

-ATM is simply an abbreviation for ‘Atmosphere’, and these ratings are handed out by the International Organization for Standardization (ISO).
+ATM is simply an abbreviation for ‘Atmosphere,’ and the International Organization for Standardization (ISO) gives these ratings.

-This is particularly important for those who plan to swim or dive using their wearable – as, hypothetically, a device may offer a certain level of water protection but still not survive certain levels of water pressure.
+This is particularly important for those who plan to swim or dive using their wearable—hypothetically, a device may offer a certain level of water protection but still not survive certain levels of water pressure.

 - 1ATM = Withstands pressures equivalent to 10m / 33ft